PelionIoT/mbl-cli/README.md

 - User Store: This is where per user Pelion API keys are stored.
 - Team Store: This is where developer certificates and firmware update authority certificates for your devices are stored.

-The Team Store can be set to a location accessible by your team (for example a cloud share).
-If your team then specify this location for their Tema Store config (see below) they can use the CLI tool to access the device certificates to provision other devices.
+The Team Store can be set to a location accessible by your team (for example a shared folder).
+If your team then specify this location for their Team Store config (see below) they can use the CLI tool to access shared device certificates to provision other devices.

-To specify a storage location you must provide a config file `~/.mbl-stores.json` with the following contents:
+To specify a storage location you must provide a config file `.mbl-stores.json` in your home directory with the following contents:

 ```json
 {